inphobia/p5-idea-wikiclone/Contribution-policy.md

 Good places to start:
 * http://www.jetbrains.org/intellij/sdk/docs/basics/architectural_overview.html

-With high probability, your first PRs will be declined and requires re-work, but it's a start.
+With high probability, your first PRs (Pull Requests) will be declined and requires re-work, but it's a start.
 After you'll get some experience - things will become easier and faster.
 Be patient and diligent.
 I've spent 5 month of working (not full day) on the plugin to achieve my level of knowledge.
 And it's not very high.

 Basically: we need all-sufficient contributors, who can work by themselves with a little guidance.